 If you would like to enquire about this program please click here.

 As a Love The Oceans volunteer, you form an essential part of our team.
-You will be rotating around our 4 principal activities:
+You will participate in our 5 principal activities:

 - Fisheries research

 - Teaching and painting at the local schools